MohammedJafferAli/LearnTestNG/README.md

 </suite>

 ```
+### TestNG Annotations

+TestNG Annotation is a piece of code which is inserted inside a program or business logic used to control the flow of execution of test methods.

+The Order of execution.
+The same is maintained in the testng.xml file too.
+1. @BeforeSuite
+2. @BeforeTest
+3. @BeforeClass
+4. @BeforeMethod
+5. @Test
+6. @AfterMethod
+7. @AfterClass
+8. @AfterTest
+9. @AfterSuite

+#### TestNG Annotation Attributes

+There are many annotation attributes are available in testng and few of them can be used only with particular annotation.
+To know more about this, check this site and get the compatible one : [TestNG Annotation Attributes](https://testng.org/annotations.html)

+*commonly used test annotation attributes*

+1. enabled
+2. groups
+3. dependsOnMethods
+4. dependsOnGroups
+5. priority
+6. timeOut
+7. description
+8. **dataProvider**
+9. **dataProviderClass**

 #### **Important notes**
 1. Whenever there are any change in the maven project, then build the project first before taking any other action.
+2. The order execution in testng.xml and the annotations are same and execute them in the same sequence.